-Katie Parker joined The Democracy Collaborative in 2014 and works as a Research Associate.
+Katie Parker joined The Democracy Collaborative in 2014 and works as a Senior Research Associate.
 Her work focuses on advancing strategies that build community wealth and democratize ownership and control.
-A primary area of focus has been on how anchor institutions can leverage their business practices, such as hiring, purchasing, and investment, to support inclusive economic development.
-She is co-author of the Hospitals Aligned for Healthy Communities toolkit series and conducts research on promising practices in the field of anchor institution strategies.
-In addition to research, Katie provides facilitation support for the Healthcare Anchor Network and is editor of the community-wealth.org newsletter and coordinates The Democracy Collaborative's internship program.
+A primary area of focus has been on how anchor institutions can leverage their business practices, such as procurement, hiring and investment, to support inclusive economic development.
+She is co-author of the Hospitals Aligned for Healthy Communities toolkit series, and has provided facilitation and content support to The Democracy Collaborative's healthcare and higher education anchor networks.
+Her current body of work is focused on regional economic development.
+Katie is editor of the community-wealth.org newsletter and coordinates The Democracy Collaborative's internship program.

 Katie has a B.A. in environmental studies from Brown University, where she focused on the political economy of food systems and natural-resource based industries.
 Prior to moving to DC, she worked for a community-based conservation non-profit in the Swan Valley of Montana.
-She is experienced in local food procurement, working as the purchasing coordinator of the Brown Market Shares Program in Providence, Rhode Island.
+She has a background in local food procurement, working as the purchasing coordinator of the Brown Market Shares Program in Providence, Rhode Island.

 Every day, we learn more about how patients’ health outcomes are tied not only to the healthcare they receive but also to the conditions in the communities where they live.
 Social and economic inequities, amplified by race, often emerge as the leading factors explaining differences in health outcomes and life expectancies.